r-world-devs/GitAI/README.md

-It is very difficult or even impossible to review all those repositories manually, especially if one needs to perform an exploratory search, not knowing the exact keywords that should be use.
+It is very difficult or even impossible to review all those repositories manually, especially if one needs to perform an exploratory search, not knowing the exact keywords that should be used.

 Because of that the reusability of the knowledge (and code) hidden in the repositories is a constant challenge.